 Known for its historic appearance, Stokstraat is one of the oldest streets in Maastricht which now hosts luxurious fashion and interior design stores.
 Traditional Burgundian restaurants with the finest wines and quality food can also be found along this street.
-Burgundian food is typical in Limburg, and is where the French influence comes through.
+Burgundian food is typical in Limburg and is where the French influence comes through.
 This cuisine is from the region of Burgundy and tends to be meaty and full of rich flavours.
-In Maastricht you are never far from a cafe, so of course Stokstraat is a treasure-trove of delicious cakes, teas and coffees.
-It’s within the pedestrian zone so wandering along this street is a relaxing feast for both the eyes and stomach.
+In Maastricht, you’re never far from a cafe, so of course, Stokstraat is a treasure-trove of delicious cakes, teas, and coffees.
+It’s within the pedestrian zone, so wandering along this street is a relaxing feast for both the eyes and stomach.

 Bonnefanten Museum: the place for art

-If you’re craving some visual art but want something different to the museums in the north, Maastricht’s Bonnefanten Museum is ideal for you.
-Their collection spans from medieval right through to modern, contemporary and conceptual art, and there’s always an interesting new exhibition taking place.
-The museum sometimes hosts international events and traveling art worth checking out.
+If you’re craving some visual art but want something different from the museums in the north, Maastricht’s Bonnefanten Museum is ideal for you.
+Their collection spans from medieval right through to modern, contemporary, and conceptual art — and there’s always an interesting new exhibition taking place!
+The museum sometimes hosts international events and travelling art worth checking out.

 Onze Lieve Vrouw Sterre de Basiliek: iconic Catholic church

 In English, this means “Church of Our Lady, Star of the Sea”.
-This Roman Catholic church is still active today, which is impressive considering it dates back to the 4th century.
-It’s beautiful Romanesque architecture is worth seeing, and is another reason why the culture and aesthetics in Maastricht are visually unique to the rest of the Netherlands.
+This Roman Catholic church is still active today, which is impressive considering it dates back to the fourth century.
+Its beautiful Romanesque architecture is definitely worth seeing and is another reason why the culture and aesthetics in Maastricht are visually unique to the rest of the Netherlands.
 Outside the church, you can find charming restaurants and a wonderful ice cream shop.

 Basilica of St. Servatius: the church Maastricht is known for